USS New Hampshire (BB-25): Design

 New Hampshire was 456 ft 4 in long overall and had a beam of 76 ft 10 in and a draft of 24 ft 6 in.
 She displaced 16000 LT as designed and up to 17666 LT at full load.
 The ship was powered by two-shaft triple-expansion steam engines rated at 16500 ihp, with steam provided by twelve coal-fired Babcock & Wilcox boilers ducted into three funnels.
 The propulsion system generated a top speed of 18 kn.
 As built, she was fitted with heavy military masts, but these were quickly replaced by lattice masts in 1909.
 She had a crew of 827 officers and men, though this increased to 881 and later to 896.

 The ship was armed with a main battery of four 12 inch /45 Mark 5 (Note: /45 refers to the length of the gun in terms of calibers.
 A /45 gun is 45 times long as it is in bore diameter.) guns in two twin gun turrets on the centerline, one forward and aft.
 The secondary battery consisted of eight 8 inch /45 guns and twelve 7 in /45 guns.
 The 8-inch guns were mounted in four twin turrets amidships and the 7-inch guns were placed in casemates in the hull.
-For close-range defense against torpedo boats, she carried twenty 3 in /50 guns mounted in casemates along the side of the hull and twelve 3-pounder guns.
-She also carried four 37 mm 1-pounder guns.
+For close-range defense against torpedo boats, she carried twenty 3 in /50 guns mounted in casemates along the side of the hull.
+She also carried two 37 mm 1-pounder guns.
 As was standard for capital ships of the period, New Hampshire carried four 21 inch (533 mm) torpedo tubes, submerged in her hull on the broadside.

 New Hampshires main armored belt was 9 in thick over the magazines and the propulsion machinery spaces and 7 in elsewhere.
 The main battery gun turrets had 12 in thick faces, and the supporting barbettes had 10 in of armor plating.
 The secondary turrets had 7 in of frontal armor.
 The conning tower had 9 in thick sides.